-"QPR (Question, Persuade, Refer)" is a one-hour online program.
-A certified QPR Gatekeeper instructor with MU Extension will help participants recognize the warning signs for suicide and learn how to intervene by using the three-step QPR method.
+QPR a one-hour program.
+An MU Extension certified QPR Gatekeeper instructor will help participants recognize the warning signs for suicide and learn how to intervene using the three-step QPR method.
 Participants will become certified QPR Gatekeepers prepared to "Ask a question, save a life."